dvreeze/ocp-java-17-learning/doc/chapter14-io.md

 The default `FileSystem` can be obtained with static method `FileSystems.getDefault()`.

-Methods `Path.of` and `Paths.get` are shortcuts for `FileSystem` instance methods, such as instance method `FileSystem.getPath(String)`.
+Methods `Path.of` and `Paths.get` are shortcuts for `FileSystem` instance methods, such as instance method `FileSystem.getPath(String, String...)`.
 This is shown in the following code snippet:

 ```java
 import java.nio.file.FileSystem;